lino-framework/cg/docs/membership.rst

   recognized :term:`service provider` will require you to do so as part of their contract with you.

-- The :term:`community board` makes sure that the costs are being distributed correctly.
+- The :term:`Community Board` makes sure that the costs are being distributed correctly.